The basics of marketing and sales haven’t changed in 50 years. But the tactics have changed a lot.

 - Swipe: “Sign here.”

 If you’re in the Two-Brain Tinker Program, you already have the entire sales script, the presentation to copy and paste, an upgraded NSI questionnaire, and a video to show you how to put it all together.
-It’s on the Tinker Roadmap (current Tinkers click here.)
+It’s on the Tinker Growth ToolKit (current Tinkers click here.)

 If you’re in the Two-Brain Growth Program, you already have your sales binder.
 We’ll make the new training and template available to you in the next month or so.